-SK=Switch, Key Lock A switch that requires a key to operate.
-This prevents unauthorized personnel from gaining access to certain functions (e.g., the Program Menu).

-SL=Switch, Level Operated A switch connected to a float that causes the switch to open and close as the level changes.
+- SK=Switch, Key Lock (Figure 13)-A switch that requires a key to operate.
+This prevents unauthorized personnel from gaining access to certain functions (e.g., the Program menu). - SL=Switch, Level Operated (Figure 14)-A switch connected to a float that causes the switch to open and close as the level changes.

-SM=Switch, Mechanically Operated A switch that is mechanically operated by a part of or the motion of the machine (e.g., door closed switch, tilt limit switches, etc.)

-SP=Switch, Pressure Operated A switch consisting of a diaphragm that pushes against a switch actuator.
+- SM=Switch, Mechanically Operated (Figure 15)-A switch that is mechanically operated by a part of or the motion of the machine (e.g., door closed switch, tilt limit switches, etc.) - SP=Switch, Pressure Operated (Figure 16)-A switch in which a diaphragm presses against a switch actuator.

-ST=Switch, Temperature Operated A switch that is actuated at a preset temperature (e.g., dryer safety probes) or has adjustable set points (e.g., Motometers or Combistats).

-TB=Terminal Board A strip or block for attaching or terminating wires.
+- ST=Switch, Temperature Operated (Figure 17)-A switch that is actuated at a preset temperature (e.g., dryer safety probes) or has adjustable set points (e.g., Motometers or Combistats). - TB=Terminal Board (Figure 18)-A strip or block for attaching or terminating wires.

-VE=Valve, Electric Operated A valve operated by an electric coil to control the flow of fluid.
-The fluid can be air, water or hydraulics.
+VE=Valve, Electric Operated (Figure 19)-A valve operated by an electric coil to control the flow of fluid.
+The fluid can be air, water or hydraulic.

-ZF=Rectifier A solid state device that converts alternating current to direct current.
+ZF=Rectifier (Figure 20)-A solid state device that converts alternating current to direct current.

-WC=Wiring Connector A coupling device for joining two cables or connecting a cable to an electronic circuit or piece of equipment.
+WC=Wiring Connector-A coupling device for joining two cables or connecting a cable to an electronic circuit or piece of equipment.
 Connectors are male or female, according to whether they plug into or receive the mating connector.

-Component Terminal Numbering
+2. Component Terminal Numbering